nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Parser Sample Sequence](./images/ParserSampleSequence.png)

 The command parsing feature is our program’s way of reading the user’s input into the command line.
-It makes use of a single method parseCommand that identifies what command the user is calling for and then calls the command.
-There are two parsers in our program that implements a single Parser interface.
+It makes use of a single method `parseCommand` that identifies what command the user is calling for and then calls the command.
+There are two parsers in our program that implements a single `Parser` interface.
 One parser is for choosing menu options and is named `MenuParser`.
 The other parser is used during quizzes, in order to answer questions or request for hints, and is called `QuizParser`.
 Given below is an example usage scenario of how the command parsing feature works at each step, when the user types in input to get help in order to see what commands are available to the user.

 Step 1.
 The user launches the program for the first time.
-The parser will be initialised and awaiting the user’s input
+The `MenuParser()` will be initialised and awaiting the user’s
-        to proceed.
+        input to proceed.

 Step 2.
-The user types in help into the command line interface and presses enter.
+The user types in "help" into the command line interface and presses enter.
 This user input “help” is stored as
-        a string and is put into the parseCommand() method as a parameter, together with the topic list.
+        a string and is put into the `parseCommand()` method as a parameter, together with the list of topics.
 This topic list is not relevant to the help command for now.

 Step 3.
-The user input string is subjected to the trim() and split() functions of a string in the Java libraries in
+The user input string is subjected to the `lang.string.trim()` and `lang.string.split()` functions of a string
-        order to remove redundant spaces around the input, and to discern the number of words in the input.
-The split() function uses a blank space string, “ “, as the delimiter to split the string into its individual components.
+        in the Java libraries in order to remove redundant spaces around the input, and to discern the number of words in the input.
+The `lang.string.split()` function uses a blank space string, “ “, as the delimiter to split the string into its individual components.

 Step 4.
-Each subsequent string separated by a space is stored in a string array named commandArr.
+Each subsequent string separated by a space is stored in a string array named `commandArr`.
 The 0th index of the
-        commandArr array is the first word, the 1st index is the second word, and so on.
+        `commandArr` array is the first word, the 1st index is the second word, and so on.
 In this case there is only one word stored in the array, at the 0th index, which is “help”.

 Step 5.
 The string at the 0th index is then used in a switch statement, where each case represents the different menu
         options available.
-As such, the contents of the case with reference “help” is run, which is a return statement containing a new HelpCommand().
+As such, the contents of the case with reference “help” is run, which is a return statement containing a new `HelpCommand()`.
 This leads to the execution of the `help` command.

 #### Design of QuizQuestionsManager